 - Baking Soda: Take a cotton swab and moisten it with a bit of water, dip it in baking soda (coat the swab really well with baking soda) then apply.
-You can also make a mouth rinse by mixing a heaping spoonful of baking soda in a small glass of lukewarm to warm water, dissolve the soda then swish the mixture in your mouth.
+You can also make a mouth rinse by mixing a heaping spoonful of baking soda in a small glass of water, dissolve the soda then swish the mixture in your mouth.

-- Tea: Make a fresh cup of tea then take the used tea bag (still warm) and stick it in your mouth.
+- Tea: Make a fresh cup of tea then take the used tea bag and stick it in your mouth.
 Careful not to tear the bag.
 The tannins that are naturally in tea leaves can help numb things.

 - Ice Pack: Cover an ice pack with a face cloth or towel then hold over your cheek where the problem is.
 This will help numb things.
 If that doesn’t work, try the opposite–a hot compress (not too hot that it burns your skin).

 - If the pain is unbearable and there’s no dentist available, call your local hospital’s emergency room–chances are they have a dentist on call that can treat you (for a fee).